 What We Do

-The Wildfire Resilience Coalition (WRC) seeks to help federal, Tribal, state, local, and private partners realize the transformational change in how wildfire risk is managed in the United States.
+The Wildfire Resilience Coalition (WRC) seeks to help federal, tribal, state, local, and private partners realize the transformational change in how wildfire risk is managed in the United States.
 A critical component of this work will be to leverage the investments and authorities for wildfire resilience in the Infrastructure Investment and Jobs Act (IIJA) and Inflation Reduction Act (IRA) to that end.

 A bold paradigm shift is needed to change the trajectory of the wildland fire crisis the nation faces.
 Effectively building resilience to the inevitable wildfire will require close partnerships across both the public and private sectors to restore forests at a scale not previously contemplated.
 To achieve that needed scale, the WRC supports increasing the pace of scientifically informed management, including thinning and controlled burning, with corresponding investments in community preparedness.